-Birdeye BendMountaineer country awaits you!
+Birdeye BendMountaineer Country awaits you!
 Explore the beauty of the northern part of the state on this roadtrip, taking Route 7 Morgantown through Elkins, Clarksburg and looping back to Morgantown on Route 20.

 Birdeye Bend stretches 173.4 miles across Mountaineer Country.
-Enjoy sweeping views on this 4-hour and 19-minute round trip drive.
-This route is accessible for both cars and motorcycles.
+Enjoy sweeping views on this 4-hour and 19-minute round-trip drive.

 Depending on your cell phone carrier, you might encounter spotty service on this scenic trek.
 Don’t forget to download this region for offline use on your smartphone before exploring our country roads.

 Birdeye Bend is accessible for both cars and motorcycles.